CJFB Performance Award

 CJFB Performance Award is a Bangladeshi film and music award made by the Cultural Journalists' Forum of Bangladesh.

 The award started in 2000 and it was held for the 16th time on 19 December 2016 at Basundhara Convention City Hall, Dhaka.
 It is sponsored by Uro, a beverage company.
 It is sometimes described as Uro-Cola CJFB Performance Award.

+The COVID-19 pandemic affected film screenings and awards shows.
+The 19th award ceremony, for works released in 2019, took place online in July 2020.
+The 20th award ceremony, once again in person, was held at the Bangabandhu International Conference Center on 24 December 2021.